ontop/ontop-examples/iswc-crosslinked/README.md

 This repository contains the supplemental materials  for ontop ISWC 2015 publication.
 We provide :

-* the [execution Times](executionTimes) of the experiments divided by number of datasets and percentage of equality.
+* the [execution Times](executionTimes) of the experiments divided by number of datasets and percentage of equality
 * the [log files](logFiles) of the experiments
 * the [queries](queries) executed on 2 datasets and on 3 datasets
 * the [resources](resources/sameAs/ontowis) needed to run the experiments

 To test the Ontop system use SameAs.jar and the folder resources.